+[REC]: the scenes during which we don't know where the zombies are hiding are scarier than the chase/fight scenes.
+The same can be said for the remake, Quarantine.
 Also used to excellent effect when it is very dark in the movie.
 Especially in the last scene, where the characters are in the attic with only the night vision on.
 You can't see what the creature is, or where it is.

 The Others was much like this.
 Nine-tenths of the creepy in that movie came from the kids talking and the dark surroundings.

 The Mist had the parts where people were fighting in the stores or arguing to go outside rather suspenseful.

 Generally considered a failure, The Happening still features one scene (when Elliot wakes up in the isolated country-house) that was extremely unsettling, solely because of the way it is filmed (it may be an ordinary old country-house, but at that very moment it seems very, very creepy).